Bad Powers

 Restriction: Use only in a game with Bad Powers.

-PARIAH [M:PR:B] Targeted by Other Players Patrick Riley (Bad Powers)
+PARIAH [M:WWW:B] Targeted by Other Players Patrick Riley (Bad Powers)

-You have the power to be hated.
+You have the weakness of being hated.
 If you have tokens anywhere in the defensive system, the offensive player must attack you there.
 If you have multiple bases in the defensive system, the offensive player chooses which to attack.

 History: Reviled and loathed throughout the cosmos, the Pariah are under constant attack no matter where they go.
 If they cannot be loved, they will love to be hated, and take their wrath and frustration out on the rest of the star-faring races.